-1. Negotiate with credit card processors
+1. Negotiate with credit card processors.

-The best way to negotiate with payment processors is to be seen as a merchant that adds value, thus making the vendor want your business, said Rey Pasinli, executive director at Total Apps, a merchant services provider.
+The best way to negotiate with payment processors is to be seen as a merchant that adds value, thus making the vendor want your business, said Rey Pasinli, executive director at Total Apps, a merchant service provider.

 "Processors, just like any other business, can negotiate with their suppliers off of the volume of processing their clients complete," he said.
 "The more you give them, the more negotiating power they have upstream to lower their overhead in different areas.
 In turn, they can lower your rates if it is worthwhile to them."

-2. Reduce risk of credit card fraud
+2. Reduce the risk of credit card fraud.

 The higher security risk you pose as a merchant, the higher your credit card processing fees will be.
 You have two primary ways of reducing the risk for credit card fraud: swiping credit cards and entering security information, said Jeffrey Gehrs, president at Electronic Merchant Systems, a credit card processing company.

 "This seems like a small nuisance, but bypassing this step could cost your business over 1 percent of each sale," he said.
-"Similar to keying in sales, foregoing this process means a higher rate due to fraud risk."
+"Similar to keying in sales, forgoing this process means a higher rate due to fraud risk."

-4. Properly set up your account and terminal
+4. Properly set up your account and terminal.

 Sometimes, a simple mistake can lead to higher credit card processing fees.
 Avoid this by setting up your account the right way from the start, said Fenella Kim, founder and CEO of Reliance Star Payment Services.
-If you set up your account improperly, you risk getting higher processing fees from providing the incorrect business information.
+If you set up your account improperly, you risk incurring higher processing fees from providing incorrect business information.